 Rosa Parks, born Feb.
-4, 1913, was one of the great civil rights pioneers of our time.
-After a lifetime dealing with Montgomery, Alabama's racist law forcing black citizens who rode city buses to sit in segregated seats at the back, Parks finally decided one Thursday in 1955 to hold her ground and say no. For her courage, she was arrested.
-The injustice inspired civil rights activists to boycott the city's buses for more than a year, until finally the city repealed the law.
+4, 1913, was one of the great civil rights pioneers of the 20th century.
+After a lifetime dealing with Montgomery, Alabama’s racist law forcing Black citizens who rode city buses to sit in segregated seats at the back, Parks finally decided one Thursday in 1955 to hold her ground and say “no” to discrimination.
+For her courage, she was arrested, inspiring civil rights activists to boycott the city’s buses for more than a year, until finally the city repealed the law.

-In the years since that 1955 act of defiance, Rosa Parks touched the lives of countless citizens and fellow civil rights supporters.
-Some of us were inspired from afar, while others proudly met Parks and worked alongside her in the struggle for equal rights for all Americans.
+In the decades since that 1955 act of defiance, Rosa Parks has touched the lives of countless citizens and fellow civil rights supporters.
+Some were inspired from afar, while others proudly met Parks and worked alongside her in the struggle for equal rights for all Americans.
 For many, it was an experience so unforgettable that it even made its way into their obituaries.
 Today, we honor Rosa Parks by meeting some of the people whose lives she forever changed.

-Civil rights activist Johnnie Carr didn't have to look far to find her Rosa Parks inspiration: She and Parks were childhood friends, and like Parks, Carr became an integral part of the civil rights movement.
+Civil rights activist Johnnie Carr didn’t have to look far to find her Rosa Parks inspiration: She and Parks were childhood friends.
+Like Parks, Carr became an integral part of the civil rights movement.
 She participated with Parks in the historic Montgomery bus boycott, and in 1967 she succeeded Martin Luther King Jr. as president of the Montgomery Improvement Association, a position she held until her death.

 Alice Zelma Harris’s obituary calls her “a legendary drum majorette for civil rights and social justice” and notes that “her parents raised her to defy racism and to know and live like a citizen of the United States.”
 She was inspired to action by Parks’s arrest: “Zelma was one of thousands on the evening of Dec.
 5, 1955 who gathered at the Holt Street Baptist Church where Dr. Martin Luther King Jr. called for the protest for the arrest of Mrs. Rosa Parks.
 Zelma with her 3 young children, participated in the Montgomery Bus Boycott which lasted for 381 days.”